grutherf/NEST-Python-Wrapper/readme.txt

 7) set some variable var = wrapper.nest_py_wrapper()

 8) finally, call var 1 = var.testNest([‘dummy’, …]) to store the results of NEST
-after the dummy variables, pass in the variables asked for in NEST readme with each argument in ‘ ’ and commas separating arguments.
+after the dummy variable, pass in the variables asked for in NEST readme with each argument in ‘ ’ and commas separating arguments.